 \subsubsection{Entanglement generation ($\eta=1/2$)}

 For $\eta=1/2$, we have $n=2$ and $d_1=d_2=1$, which leads to $d_3=d_4=2$.
-The input state $\ket{0}\ket{0}$ is a product state of GKP qunaught states and the output state (Eq.~(\ref{eq:output_states})) is a GKP Bell state (Fig.~\ref{fig4}(c))
+The input state $\ket{0}\ket{0}$ is a product state of GKP qunaught states and the output state (Eq.~(\ref{eq:output_states})) is a GKP Bell state (Fig.~\ref{fig4}(b))

 Generating a GKP Bell state by sending a product state of two GKP qunaught states into a $50/50$ beam splitter has been discovered previously~\cite{walshe2020} for rectangle lattices, and here we generalize this result to arbitrary lattices $S$.